 What Happened to Google Cache?

-- September 2024: Full discontinuation — the cache: operator stops working entirely
+- Later in 2024: the cache: operator stops working and its official help entry is removed

 Why This Matters More Than You Think